usaid-cs/yesterday-i-learned/random.md

 1. The [Georgian architectural style](https://en.wikipedia.org/wiki/Georgian_architecture) is marked by symmetry.
 Even the inside of a house may be symmetrical.
 1. There is a Japanese phrase 限定解除, "Gentei Kaijo", meaning "ripping off your badge and get 1/0.
 2more power".
 1. Transvestism is just crossdressing.
 No dicks are cut off or sewn on by transvestism.
-1. A man named John Mayer dated Jennifer Aniston, Katy Perry, and Taylor Swift (not at the same time).
 1. [Documentation is like a hand job.](https://www.reddit.com/r/ProgrammerHumor/comments/70bral/one_of_my_cs_teachers_dropped_this_the_other_day/) You're better at it yourself, but you want someone else to do it.
 1. Sasquatch is literally Bigfoot.
 1. [Present your strengths and weaknesses via short stories](https://www.linkedin.com/pulse/20130911212503-15454-10-things-job-seekers-must-do-to-get-a-better-job), in the "job hunting is 60% networking" that you have to do.